HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 	)
 	return redirect('/login', {
 		headers: {
-// We're done so it makes sense to destroy the session
+// We're done so it makes sense to destroy the previous session to prepare for the new session
 			'set-cookie': await verifySessionStorage.destroySession(verifySession),
 		},
 	})